On fiber and base decompositions in the Fukaya category of a symplectic Landau-Ginzburg model: Introduction

 \end{definition}

+Morphisms in the Fukaya category are defined by Floer theory for transversely intersecting Lagrangians \cite[\textsection 3]{ACLLb}.
+To define them for LG models, we need some control on the base curves.
+In Remark \ref{rmk:admissible} and the paragraph that follows, we motivate the choice of $\gamma$.
+Then we state Lemma \ref{lem:isotopy_intro} relating fibered Lagrangians for different choices of $\gamma$.
+In Remark \ref{rmk:admissible flow}, we describe the procedure to move fibered Lagrangians so they intersect transversely in the base.

-\begin{remark} In order to define Floer theory, the Lagrangian objects need to satisfy some additional admissibility conditions with respect to $v$, outside of a compact set, so we can have a good control over the holomorphic discs.
+\begin{remark} In order to define Floer theory for symplectic LG models, the Lagrangian objects need to satisfy some additional admissibility conditions with respect to $v$, outside of a compact set, so we can have a good control over the holomorphic discs.
 The notion of admissibility was originally introduced by Kontsevich.
-There are many models of admissibility, and for the examples in this paper, we will adapt the notion that an \emph{admissible Lagrangian} $L\subset Y$ is one whose image $v(L)$ outside of a compact set in $\bC$ is a union of radial rays in the complement of the negative real axis (this model was used in for example \cite{AAhypersurf}).
-The results in this paper work for any models of admissibility, so long as the Lagrangians are fibered, since as mentioned in Remark \ref{rmk:convexity}, our results do not pertain to holomorphic discs near infinity. \end{remark} \begin{remark} A fibered Lagrangian is also called a thimble-like Lagrangian in \cite[\S 8.6]{GPS22} as a generalization of thimbles in Lefschetz fibrations.
-When $v$ is Lefschetz, a thimble $L$ is a fibered Lagrangian obtained by parallel transport of a vanishing cycle in a smooth fiber, over a curve $\gamma$ in the base with one end at a critical value.
+There are many models of admissibility, and for the examples in this paper, we will adapt the notion that an \emph{admissible Lagrangian} $L\subset Y$ is one whose image $v(L)$ outside of a compact set in $\bC$ is a union of radial rays in the complement of the negative real axis (this model was used in for example \cite[{Definition 3.5}]{AAhypersurf}).
+The results in this paper work for any models of admissibility, so long as the Lagrangians are fibered, since as mentioned in Remark \ref{rmk:convexity}, our results do not pertain to holomorphic discs near infinity. \end{remark} {If $Y$ is Liouville}, a {Lagrangian fibered over and parallel along a curve} is {an example of} a thimble-like Lagrangian in \cite[Definition 8.19]{GPS22} as a {variant of the notion of thimbles} in Lefschetz fibrations.
+When $v$ is Lefschetz, a thimble $L$ is a {Lagrangian} obtained by parallel transport of a vanishing cycle in a smooth fiber, over a curve $\gamma$ in the base with one end at a critical value.
 In this case, the vanishing cycle converges to the critical point under parallel transport, and $L$ is a smooth Lagrangian, in particular it is still smooth at the critical point.
-If the singular fiber has a more complicated kind of singularity (e.g. locally modeled by $xyz: \bC^3\to \bC$), then $\gamma$ should avoid the critical value for $L$ to be smooth.
+If the singular fiber has a more complicated kind of singularity (e.g. locally modeled by ${z_1 z_2 z_3}: \bC^3\to \bC$), then $\gamma$ should avoid the critical value for $L$ to be smooth; see Example~\ref{ex:Harvey-Lawson} below.
 In this case, one can instead construct Lagrangians that are fibered over U-shaped curves in the base \cite{AAhypersurf}.
-Outside of a compact set in $\bC$ containing $\critv(v)$, each U-shaped curve consists of two radial rays; see Figure \ref{fig: ushape_paper5}. \end{remark}
+Outside of a compact set in $\bC$ containing $\critv(v)$, each U-shaped curve consists of two radial rays; see Figure \ref{fig: ushape_paper5}.